 In it, you’ll learn:

-- What forever chemicals are
+- What “forever chemicals” are

-- How they contaminate the water supply
+- How they infiltrate water supplies

 We also discuss:

-- Different types of PFAS water filters
+- Different types of water filters for removing contaminants

-- Which features to look for
+- Key features to look for

-- Price considerations and more
+- Price considerations, and more

 What Are PFAS Chemicals?

-PFAS is short for per- and polyfluoroalkyl substances.
+“PFAS” is short for per- and polyfluoroalkyl substances.
 A revolutionary group of over 5000 man-made chemicals, they’re ubiquitous in a wide range of industrial, consumer and public safety products.

 - Fast food packaging